-The upcoming edition of the Tour de Suisse starts with two stages in Cham, birth place of Trek-rider Grégory Rast.
+The Tour de Suisse starts with two stages in Cham, birth place of Trek-rider Grégory Rast.
 Stage 1 is a 6 kilometres time trial, while the 2nd stage is a hilly criterium that should fancy fast men.
 Stage 3 travels from Menziken to Bern and is tailor made for sprinters too, yet they have to be prepared for a 900 metres climb in the last 1.5 kilometres.

 Stage 4 brings the first summit finish in Villars-sur-Ollon.
 Chris Froome climbed to victory on the 11.1 kilometres ascent at 7.6% in last year’s Tour de Romandie.